 The State Archives at KSHS holds prisoner records from the State Penitentiary at Lansing in Leavenworth County, Kansas, dating from 1864 to ca. 1952.
 (These include prisoners from Indian Territory before Oklahoma built its own prison.)
 The name index to these prison records is on microfilm reels AR 7458-7469 and we have the Lansing admission ledgers and the individual files for many of the male prisoners.
 We have additional Lansing records up to ca. 1985 but some information in recent prisoner files is restricted.
 We have limited records from other state prison facilities.
 The index to Kansas prisoners after 1980 is available online on the KASPER website.

 No, the Menninger Clinic took the patient records with them when they became part of Baylor Medical School.
 Please contact the Menninger Clinic Medical Records Department at The Menninger Clinic, 2801 Gessner Drive, Houston, TX 77280, phone 713-275-5063.
+For more information see the Menninger Clinic website.

 The corporate and research records, and the history of psychiatry collections from the Menninger Clinic are located at the Kansas Historical Society and are open to researchers.